 If you decide to cancel your holiday for any reason the following charges will apply - see the section on Insurance Cover below, for details about protecting yourself from cancellation charges in the event of unforseen last minute cancellations or curtailments (ending your holiday early).

-For your own protection, we require that all customers hold Holiday Insurance for their Holiday so that you are covered in case you need to cancel your holiday.
+For your own protection, we require that all customers hold Holiday Insurance so that you are covered in case you need to cancel your holiday.
 In particular you need to make sure you have your own cover in case you decide to cancel your holiday or finish it early due to the ill health of you or anyone else connected to you.
-This insurance is vital to protect you against any losses you will incur if you have to cancel your holiday after booking it and it is your responsibility to check that your policy is adequate.
-Basic travel insurance is cheap and easy to arrange and you find more details about insurance in our Frequently Asked Questions
+This insurance is vital to protect you against any losses you will incur if you have to cancel your holiday after booking it.
+Information on how to obtain basic travel insurance and what to cover is in our Frequently Asked Questions

 For your peace of mind, none of our holidays require minimum numbers so that once we have accepted your booking your holiday will operate unless there are circumstances beyond our control.